boazbk/tcs/lec_06a_universality.md

 Sometimes, to be precise, we give a _low level specification_ of exactly how an object maps into a binary string.
 For example, we might describe an encoding of $n$ vertex graphs as length $n^2$ binary strings, by saying that we map a graph $G$ over the vertex $[n]$ to a string $x\in \{0,1\}^{n^2}$ such that the $n\cdot i + j$-th coordinate of $x$ is $1$ if and only if the edge $\overrightarrow{i \; j}$  is present in $G$.
 We can also use an _intermediate_ or _implementation level_ description, by simply saying that we represent a graph using the adjacency matrix representation.
-Finally, because we translating between the various representations of graphs (and objects in general) can be done via a NAND<< (and hence a NAND-TM) program, when talking in a high level we  also suppress discussion of  representation altogether.
+Finally, because we translating between the various representations of graphs (and objects in general) can be done via a NAND-RAM (and hence a NAND-TM) program, when talking in a high level we  also suppress discussion of  representation altogether.
 For example, the fact that graph connectivity  is a computable function is true regardless of whether we represent graphs as adjacency lists, adjacency matrices, list of edge-pairs, and so on and so forth.
 Hence, in cases where the precise representation doesn't make a difference, we would often talk about our algorithms as taking as input an object $O$ (that can be a graph, a vector, a program, etc.) without specifying how $O$ is encoded as a string.